Industry · Players

 Edge’s founder and managing partner Joe Sutton announced in 2021 that he would be leaving the firm, leading to the opportunity for the sale.
 The rest of the Edge team will be heading to KLNB.

 With the addition of Edge to its company, KLNB will grow by approximately 20 percent, adding 32 employees and its first office in Montgomery County.
-Six of the brokers will be immediately installed as principal partners at KLNB.
+Six of the brokers will be immediately installed as principal partners at KLNB, according to a statement.

-The deal also presents KLNB with an opportunity to expand into the multifamily market, another pillar KLNB had been looking to create.
-Edge has long been a large player in multifamily real estate with $9.5 billion in mid-Atlantic sales and a 99 percent closing ratio on listings.
+With the deal, KLNB has the opportunity to expand into the multifamily market.
+Edge has long been a large player in multifamily real estate with $9.5 billion in mid-Atlantic sales and a 99 percent closing ratio on listings, per the statement.

 “By acquiring Edge, we will be able to do virtually everything we’re already known for, but at an even higher level and a wider reach,” Menick said.
 “And in the case of multifamily, this opportunity brings the KLNB customer experience to a whole new sector that we have wanted to approach for some time.”